dhdc/guide_v1_content/reformatted_data/about-index.md

 community-building spirit of the original publication.
-Below we describe the rationale underlying the licensing terms in greater detail; if you would like to reuse or remix this material and are not certain whether your proposed use is non-commercial, please [contact us](mailto:hdc-bestpractices@support.lis.illinois.edu).
+Below we describe the rationale underlying the licensing terms in greater detail; if you would like to reuse or remix this material and are not certain whether your proposed use is non-commercial, please <a href="mailto:dhcuration@gmail.com">contact us</a>.
 We are open to collaboration.

 The main aspects of our licensing policy are as follows: